RedHatInsights/ai-web-clients/README.md

     // Create state manager (init will be called by provider) const manager = createClientStateManager(client);

-    // Initialize async - once resolved, the client is ready manager.init();
+    // Initialize async - once resolved, the client is ready (no longer auto-creates conversations) manager.init();

     return manager;